home-assistant/home-assistant.io/source/_integrations/sensor.avri.markdown

   - '@timvancann'
 ---

-The `Avri Waste` platform allows you to track the next scheduled waste pickup and what type of waste from [Avri](https://www.avri.nl/).
+The `Avri Waste` platform allows you to track the next scheduled waste pickup and the type of waste from [Avri](https://www.avri.nl/).

 ## Configuration